juanico10/Pihole_list/README.md

 4. Configure `Settings/Client Configuration/Persistent clients`.
 Click `Add Clients` and under `Identifier` create a name.

 <sup>Current instructions in the developer's documentation <a href="https://github.com/AdguardTeam/AdGuardHome/wiki/Clients#clientid">documentación</a>.</sup>

-## DNS Cache Configuration
-After two years of use, I have collected the data from the Adguard cache with very optimal values.
-I recommend these usage values:

-- We recommend that the **cache size** be greater than 64 megabytes.
-If you leave it at 0, you disable it.
-- I recommend a **minimum TTL** value of **600**
-- I recommend a **maximum TTL** value of **21600** \
-And I recommend **enabling optimistic caching**, which allows serving old cached responses while they are updated in the background.

 # List for Pihole <img src="https://github.com/juanico10/Pihole_list/blob/main/assets/pihole.png" alt="Pi-Hole" width="40"/> and AdGuard Home <img src="https://github.com/juanico10/Pihole_list/blob/main/assets/AdGuard_Logo.png" alt="AdGuard Home" width="32"/>